Sahulinkan7/Sahulinkan7/README.md

-### Hi there 👋
+### Hi, nice to see you here on my profile 👋

+I am Linkan,

-I am Linkan Kumar Sahu ,
+I am interested in

-My interest are

 Python
+Django
 Machine Learning
 Deep Learning
 Computer Vision